metaneutrons/snapdog2/SnapDog2.Tests/TestData/README.md

 # 📁 Test Data Directory - Self-Contained Test Infrastructure

-This directory contains a **fully self-contained test infrastructure** for SnapDog2 integration tests.
-No external dependencies on development containers or configurations.
+This directory contains a **fully self-contained test infrastructure** for SnapDog2 integration tests, **based on proven devcontainer implementations** but optimized for testing.

+## 🎯 **IMPORTANT: Based on Devcontainer Templates**

+All test containers are **adapted from the proven devcontainer implementations** to ensure:
+- ✅ **Same proven approach** - Uses the working devcontainer logic
+- ✅ **Test optimizations** - Enhanced for testing reliability and speed
+- ✅ **No reinvention** - Leverages existing, tested container definitions

 ## 🏗️ Directory Structure